krishharyani/Attentus2/README.md

 **AI-powered medical consult note automation for doctors**

 Attentus is a comprehensive mobile application that helps doctors automate the creation of medical consultation notes using AI.
-The app combines React Native (Expo) frontend with a Node.js/Express backend, featuring real-time speech-to-text transcription, AI-powered note generation, and secure patient management.
+The app combines React Native (Expo) frontend with a Node.js/Express backend, featuring real-time speech-to-text transcription, AI-powered note generation, secure patient management, and inter-doctor communication.
 Built with modern technologies including MongoDB for data persistence, Firebase for authentication and file storage, Google Cloud Speech-to-Text for audio processing, and OpenAI for intelligent note generation.

 ## 🏗️ Architecture